Gary M. Green: Casinos

 By 1979, Green was working with casinos in Atlantic City, New Jersey.
 He patented a casino-management system based on customer relationships.

 He was vice president of marketing for The Trump Organization and the Trump 29 Casino near Palm Springs, California.

 Green was named president of Absentee Shawnee Gaming Enterprises in July 2004.
 He was general manager of the Thunderbird Wild Wild West Casino in Norman, Oklahoma and oversaw construction of another casino in Oklahoma City.

 In 2005, Green co-founded Las Vegas-based casino management and development company Southern Dutch Gaming with Frank Haas, who he worked with at Trump 29.

 Green was general manager of Glacier Peaks Casino in Browning, Montana, in 2006, and was hired by the Ottawa Tribe to oversee their new Four Winds Casino that same year and consulted for an Ottawa casino in Miami, Florida.

 Synergy Gaming hired Green in 2009 as its executive vice president and official public face of the company.
 He purchased the former Gold Mine Casino in 2011.
 Green served for four years as spokesman and senior consultant to the president for Ortiz Gaming.

+In 2025, Green purchased the Say When casino in McDermitt, Nevada and plans to turn it into a casino resort to serve the future Thacker Pass lithium mine.